JetBrains/teamcity-documentation/topics/intellij-platform-plugin-compatibility.md

 \* – Plugin from version 2017.2 could be used

-[More information](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/build_number_ranges.html) about the IntelliJ Platform versions and IDE's (PhpStorm, RubyMine, and so on) versions.
+[More information](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/build_number_ranges.html) about the IntelliJ Platform versions and IDEs (PhpStorm, RubyMine, and so on) versions.

 __ __